chenya/dnbexecrcise/README.md

 1. _stocks/router.py_ - The actual methods when getting _GET_ or _POST_ requests.

 A few tests found under the _tests/stocks_ folder.

+### Known Issues
+* The token is valid for 5 requests in a minute.
+Because of that could be issues with some tests which will fail. wait a minute and continue with the tests.
+* If you want to run pytest on the local machine you need to set environment variable called _exercise_toekn_ with the token as the value